 Pluto's 248-year-long elliptical orbit can take it as far as 49.3 astronomical units (AU) from the Sun.
 (One AU is the mean distance between Earth and the Sun: about 150 million km or 93 million miles.)
 From 1979 to 1999, Pluto was actually closer to the Sun than Neptune, and in 1989, Pluto came to within 29.7 AU of the Sun, providing rare opportunities to study this small, cold, distant world.

-Since Pluto's orbit is so elliptical, when Pluto is close to the Sun, its surface ices thaw, rise, and temporarily form a thin atmosphere.
+Since its orbit is so elliptical, when Pluto is close to the sun, its surface ices thaw, rise and temporarily form a thin atmosphere.
 Pluto's low gravity (about 6 percent of Earth's) causes the atmosphere to be much more extended in altitude than our planet's atmosphere.
-Pluto becomes much colder during the part of each orbit when it is traveling far away from the Sun.
+Pluto becomes much colder during the part of each orbit when it is traveling far away from the sun.
 During this time, the bulk of the planet's atmosphere is thought to freeze.

 Pluto has a very large moon that is almost half its size named Charon, which was discovered in 1978.
 This moon is so big that Pluto and Charon are sometimes referred to as a double dwarf planet system.
 The distance between them is 19,640 km (12,200 miles).

 The Hubble Space Telescope photographed Pluto and Charon in 1994 when Pluto was about 30 AU from Earth.
-These photos showed that Charon is grayer than Pluto (which is red), indicating that they have different surface compositions and structure.
+These photos showed that Charon is grayer than Pluto (which appears to have a slightly red hue), indicating that they have different surface compositions and structures.

 Charon's orbit around Pluto takes 6.4 Earth days, and one Pluto rotation (a Pluto day) takes 6.4 Earth days.
 Charon neither rises nor sets, but hovers over the same spot on Pluto's surface, and the same side of Charon always faces Pluto -- this is called tidal locking.
 Compared with most of the planets and moons, the Pluto-Charon system is tipped on its side, like Uranus.
 Pluto's rotation is retrograde: it rotates backwards, from east to west (Uranus and Venus also have retrograde rotations).